 Find It At: Pizza By The Bay, 143, Soona Mahal, Marine Drive, Churchgate, Mumbai

 9. Cafe Mondegar

 Popularly known as Mondy’s, Cafe Mondegar, close to Cafe Leopold, evokes an enigma among all its visitors with its old-world charm and positive vibe.
 The innovative doodles all along the walls give you a feel of the Maximum City while you dig deep into their Chicken Tikka, Prawns, and Paneer Malai.
 The visitors at this cafe can always be found indulging in conversations for hours on end over their choice of drink and food.
 Hence, this cafe is always thriving with life and the happy chatter of its customers.
 There is hardly ever a quiet moment here.
-Visit this cafe with family, friends, or on a date, and this place will never disappoint you.
+Visit this cafe with family, and friends, or on a date, and this place will never disappoint you.

 Find It At: 5A, Metro House, Near Regal Cinema, SB Singh Road, Colaba, Mumbai

-One of the most coveted bakeries in town, which dates back to almost 70 years, your visit to the city will remain incomplete unless you drop by this place.
+One of the most coveted bakeries in town, which dates back almost 70 years, your visit to the city will remain incomplete unless you drop by this place.
 Boasting a wide range of bakery items, right from cakes, bread to veg and chicken puffs, and croissants, there is something to appeal to every palette.
 And, oh, don’t forget to bite into those amazing breadsticks.
 If you want more than quick bites, there is a restaurant inside that will entertain you with its multi-cuisine menu.
 Special mention goes to their Mughlai dishes, which are everyone’s favourite here.